upaternostro/puppet-proxmox4/README.md

 #### proxmox4::hypervisor

 * `ve_pkg_ensure`: What to set the Virtual Environnment package to.
 Can be 'present', 'absent' or 'version'.
 Defaults to 'present'.
 * `ve_pkg_name`: The list of VirtualEnvironnment packages.
-Can be an array [ 'proxmox-ve-2.6.32', 'ksm-control-daemon', 'vzprocps', 'open-iscsi', 'bootlogd', 'pve-firmware' ].
+Can be an array [ 'proxmox-ve', 'ksm-control-daemon', 'open-iscsi', 'pve-firmware' ].
 * `kernel_pkg_name`: The list of packages to install the new PVE kernel.
 Can be an array [ 'pve-kernel-4.2.6-1-pve', '...' ].
 * `rec_pkg_name`: The list of recommended and usefull packages for Proxmox.
 Can be an array [ 'ntp', 'ssh', 'lvm2', 'bridge-utils' ].
 * `old_pkg_ensure`: What to set useless packages (non recommended, previous kernel, ...).
 Can be 'present' or 'absent'.
 Defaults to 'absent'.